ARTICLE PROCESSING CHARGES

 - Indicate the corresponding author

-Abstract: The Abstract should not exceed 300 words.
+Abstract: The abstract should not exceed 300 words.

 Introduction: Also included the objectives at the end of this part.